- Residents’ views on how the benefits of the scheme compare against the disbenefits

-Engineers have reviewed the road layout in the area and introduced what is believed to be the optimal number and location of closure points to prevent any rat-running through the area.
+Engineers have reviewed the road layout in the area and introduced what is believed to be the optimal number and location of closure points to prevent any cut-through traffic in the area.

 These types of schemes by nature limit access/egress points to the area, in order to prevent vehicles cutting through the area.

 It is acknowledged that the introduction of this scheme will mean travelling to/from some directions will be hindered, and some journeys when made by car may be longer.
-However, one of the aims of the scheme is to reduce the overall number of motor vehicle journeys through the area, leading to longer-term improvements in air quality, and creating a safer environment for residents, school children, and patients and staff of North Middlesex Hospital.
+However, one of the aims of the scheme is to reduce the overall number of motor vehicle journeys through the area, leading to longer-term improvements in air quality, and creating a safer environment for residents and school children.

 Will the scheme increase journey times in the local area?